Posted on 1/19/2016 in Digital Marketing

 As the user participates in the interactive quiz, they answer questions that can help identify their needs and where they are in the buyer’s journey.

-Not only are quizzes fun and incredibly sharable, users can interact with an online quiz twice in a single session.
+Not only are quizzes fun and incredibly sharable, but users can also interact with an online quiz twice in a single session.
 Once when they take the quiz, and again when they share, like, or comment on the quiz results.
 Users love to share quiz results to show other users their results or score, making interactive quizzes a perfect tool to have in your marketing arsenal.

 White papers and eBooks are lengthy pieces of content that are highly sharable.
 They’re usually full of information, and its best practice to avoid pitching a product within them.